Skip to main content

 Bentley establishes Phi Alpha Theta chapter

-Beginning this fall, Bentley students studying History will have the opportunity to join Phi Alpha Theta, a national honor society whose mission is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
+Beginning this year, Bentley students studying History will have the opportunity to join Phi Alpha Theta, a national honor society whose mission is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.
 With more than 990 chapters in all 50 U.S. states, Phi Alpha Theta publishes a quarterly peer-reviewed journal and offers scholarships and other academic prizes to its members.

 The hidden benefits of a History minor